• +971551792927

 How Bariatric Endoscopy Works

-• An endoscope (a thin, flexible tube with a camera) is inserted through the mouth into the stomach.
+An endoscope — a thin, flexible tube equipped with a camera and specialized instruments — is introduced through the mouth into the stomach.

 Common Bariatric Endoscopic Procedures